T-90 Rebuild Guide

 8. Running the transmission through the shifts prior to installing it in the vehicle.

 Thanks to Ron Cox and Reed Cary I have been able to add the Shift Tower rebuild instructions to this guide.
 Without their help this would not have been possible.Thanks guys.
 In the research that we have done it has come to light that there are two different shift towers available for the T-90 transmission.
-One is in the M-38 and looks like this.
+One is in the M-38.
 It was designed to be waterproof and seems to have a more rugged design.
 The second one I call the other T-90 shift tower and it looks like this.
 It's is possible that the M-38 shifter was used in other military jeeps as well, if so please let me know and I will add them to the list.

 Remove shifter fork pins from the second and high-speed shifter-fork and the low and reverse speed shifter-fork.
 In some shifters this is a split pin and in others it will be a hollow pin that is staked in the end.
 The split pins can simply be driven out with a pin drift but the staked pins must have the staked end drilled off first.
 Place both shift rails into the neutral position.